Tropical Storm Nakri (2014)

-Tropical Storm Nakri, known in the Philippines as Tropical Storm Inday, was a large, long-lived, and slow-moving tropical cyclone that produced prolific rains over Japan and South Korea in early August 2014.
+Severe Tropical Storm Nakri, known in the Philippines as Tropical Storm Inday, was a large, long-lived, and slow-moving tropical cyclone that produced prolific rains over Japan and South Korea in early August 2014.

 Meteorological history

 On July 28, the JMA and the PAGASA started to track a tropical depression well east of the Babuyan Islands, with PAGASA naming it as Inday.
 Gradually intensifying, the JMA upgraded the system to Tropical Storm Nakri the next day.
 After passing through the Ryukyu Islands, on July 31, Nakri further deepened into a severe tropical storm.
 The JTWC, although, had only classified this as a "monsoonal disturbance" with winds packing at 40 knots.
 As Nakri neared the Korean Peninsula, the JTWC had begun warning on the system, although the JMA had already downgraded it to a tropical storm.
 Six hours later, the JTWC downgraded the system to a depression and stopped warning on Nakri.
 The JMA continued tracking the system as a tropical depression until it dissipated on August 4.